xnko/libapi/README.md

 ## Preface

-Writing event driven code in c is hard, and is harder to maintain.
+Writing event driven code in C is hard, and is harder to maintain.

 There are libraries providing high level abstractions in this area, one of bests is a popular [libuv](https://github.com/joyent/libuv).